Judging is conducted by an independent panel of industry peers and business professionals.

 One of Dr Wegner's key strengths is her ability to link, liaise and relate across different stakeholders and interest groups based on her multidisciplinary background and extensive experience in industry and academia.
 Aggie successfully works collaboratively with other academics, government agencies, community groups, non-governmental organisations and industry partners.

-Amy McArdle works as a Project Manager for Ngurratjuta/Pmara Ntjarra Aboriginal Corporation in Alice Springs and, amongst other projects, is managing a proposal for major redevelopment of a tourism property owned by Ngurratjuta.
+Amy McArdle works as a Project Manager for Ngurratjuta/Pmara Ntjarra Aboriginal Corporation in Alice Springs, with her role focussed on working with Ngurratjuta’s tourism assets, including Tilmouth Well Roadhouse, Ormiston Gorge Kiosk and managing plans for development of a tourism property owned by Ngurratjuta.
+She also works with clients of Ngurratjuta’s providing business administration support and corporate governance.

 A long term Territorian, Carrie commenced her career in Tourism in 1988 at the Darwin Regional Tourism Association (now TTE).